s3m1s0n1c/sdr_trunk_alias_import/README.md

 Make sure SDR-Trunk is not running

-Step 1) Add data to import.cav in the same format
+Step 1) Add data to import.csv in the same format as example

 Step 2) run ``python convert.py``